 The educational methodology of individualization comes from many years of research but is especially based on the principles of the Personalized System of Instruction (Fred Keller, 1968, 1974, etc).
 PSI has been proved over the years to have excellent results.
 The School of Tomorrow system

-Individualization is different from individualism (An attitude of seeking one's own benefit above that of others.
-This is not a feature of ACE School of Tomorrow)!
+Individualization is different from individualism, which is an attitude of seeking one's own benefit above that of others.
+This is not a feature of A.C.E.
+School of Tomorrow!
 The individualized education system is designed to take account for individual differences in the students and to allow each one to learn according to their own ability level and previous learning.
 Whether students are high achievers or moderate-paced learners, the individualizing process begins at the exact level determined by students' abilities, as indicated by the diagnostic test.

-Traditional Values.
-Concepts considered foundational to meaningful interpersonal relationships and productive living are conveyed throughout the curriculum in such a way as to become life-shaping influences.
-Students are taught to see life from God's point of view and to grow in wisdom.
+Traditional Values: Concepts considered foundational to meaningful interpersonal relationships and productive living are conveyed throughout the curriculum in such a way as to become life-shaping influences.

 The 5 laws of learning give the basis for the individualized learning system.
-In this system, the child is first diagnosed to find their present levels of knowledge and ability in Math, English, Reading and Spelling.
+In this system, the child is first diagnosed to find their present levels of knowledge and ability in Math, English, Reading, and Spelling.
 Then they may begin working on PACEs (specially designed workbooks which include all instructions and the text) at their real performance level.
 The supervisors (teachers) will use the 5 Laws to guide the student towards maximizing the learning experience.
 As the philosophy of teaching is oriented to the philosophy of learning, the objective of the A.C.E. program is to produce the best academic results by implementing the best techniques and procedures for the individual learner.
-After decades of development and evaluation, the academic philosophy of A.C.E. can be summed up in the following Five Laws of Learning illustrated by the donkey and the cart (see illustration above).
+After decades of development and evaluation, the academic philosophy of A.C.E. can be summed up in the following Five Laws of Learning.